Emmanuel10701/Selenium_scraping/README.md

 - Saves the scraped data in both **CSV** and **Excel** formats.
 - Automates browser interactions to dynamically load pages for scraping.
 - Option to scrape multiple pages of reviews.
+- Visualizes the ratings of reviews in an area plot.

 ## Requirements